History of Newcastle United F.C.: Postwar cup-winners (1946–1978)

 Joe Harvey's side qualified for Europe for the first time in 1968 and stunned everyone the following year by lifting the Inter Cities Fairs Cup; the forerunner of the UEFA Cup.
 United possessed a solid eleven and Newcastle's tradition of fielding a famous Number 9 at centre-forward since earliest years continued as big Welshman Wyn Davies was prominent along with the likes of Pop Robson, Bobby Moncur and Frank Clark.

-In the years that followed European success, manager Harvey brought in a string of talented entertainers who thrilled the Gallowgate crowd.
-Pleasers like Jimmy Smith, Tony Green and Terry Hibbitt.
-And especially a new centre-forward by the name of Malcolm Macdonald.
+In the years that followed European success, manager Harvey brought new players to the team including, people like Jimmy Smith, Tony Green, Terry Hibbitt, and Malcolm Macdonald.

 Nicknamed 'Supermac', Macdonald was one of United's greatest hero figures.
 Brash, arrogant and devastating in front of goal, he led United's attack to Wembley in 1974, against Liverpool in the FA Cup.
 But the Magpies failed to bring the trophy back to Tyneside, and a complete lack of success in any of the competitions the next season resulted in Joe Harvey being sacked in mid-1975.

 Blackburn manager Gordon Lee was appointed to replace Harvey, and despite a mediocre league campaign in 1975–76, led the club to its first League Cup final, which ended in defeat by Manchester City.
 Despite Macdonald controversially being sold to Arsenal for a cut price deal, the following season saw United's best League campaign for years, and by Christmas the club looked to have an outside chance of winning the title.
 However, Lee walked out on the club to take over at Everton at the start of 1977, and inexperienced coach Richard Dinnis was put in charge of the team after the players demanded that he be given the job.
 United's form initially remained quite consistent under Dinnis, and they secured 5th place and a UEFA Cup spot at the end of the season.
 However, the team totally fell apart the following season, and Dinnis was sacked after a run of ten straight League defeats and a thumping UEFA Cup exit at the hands of French team SC Bastia.
 Bill McGarry took over as manager, but was powerless to prevent United from being relegated in statistically their worst season ever.
 The only mercy they had was Leicester City's terrible goal difference preventing United from finishing bottom of the table.